 Restoring Reputation

-With regard to external sponsors, the Duke University administration may undertake appropriate efforts to restore the reputations of persons alleged to have engaged in misconduct when the totality of the circumstances warrant; they will also undertake diligent efforts to protect the positions and reputations of those persons who, in good faith, have made allegations.
+With regard to external sponsors, the Duke University administration may undertake appropriate efforts to restore the reputations of persons alleged, but not found, to have engaged in research misconduct when the totality of the circumstances warrant; they will also undertake diligent efforts to protect the positions and reputations of those persons who, in good faith, have made allegations.

 Assurances & Record Retention